So, probably you are here because you have been searching for the information to relocate to Italy, the Fashion city!

 Expenses for Kids Schooling

-Then if you are looking for English schools for your kids, there are few in major cities.
+The availability of English schools for your kids could be an important thing in making the decision for relocating to Italy.
+So, if you are looking for English schools for your kids, there are few in major cities.
 Couple of them in Milan and Monza too.
 One in the Bergamo area as well.

-In Milan there are couple of them.
+In Milan, there are a couple of them.

 The cost of education is super-expensive if you are thinking to send your kids to private school.
 It will cost in the range of 12K Euro to 20 K Euro per annum as tuition fees.
 In addition, its about 4-5K Euro for initial admission.